Carl Hudson (ice hockey)

-Carl Hudson (born January 2, 1986) is a Canadian professional ice hockey player.
+Carl Hudson (born January 2, 1986) is a Canadian professional ice hockey defenceman.
 He is currently playing with Polska Hokej Liga side GKS Katowice.
 Hudson was most recently signed to ETC Crimmitschau in the German DEL2.

+Career

-Prior to turning professional, Hudson attended Canisius College where he played four seasons with the Canisius Golden Griffins men's ice hockey team which competes in NCAA's Division I in the Atlantic Hockey conference.
+Prior to turning professional, Hudson attended Canisius College where he played four seasons with the Canisius Golden Griffins men's ice hockey team in the Atlantic Hockey conference.

-On July 9, 2010, Hudson was signed as a free agent by the Florida Panthers to an entry level contract.
+On July 9, 2010, Hudson was signed as a free agent by the Florida Panthers to an entry-level contract.

 Starting with the 2011–12 season, Hudson played two seasons in Germany with the ESV Kaufbeuren of the 2nd Bundesliga.
 He joined Pingouins de Morzine-Avoriaz of the French Ligue Magnus prior to the start of the 2013–14 season.
 He then played two seasons with the Cardiff Devils of the UK EIHL (2014–2015 & 2015–2016), before returning to France with Pionniers De Chamonix-Morzine in 2016.

 In June 2017, Hudson returned to the UK to sign for Milton Keynes Lightning ahead of their inaugural season in the Elite Ice Hockey League.

 After a season in Milton Keynes, Hudson returned to the German DEL2 to sign for ETC Crimmitschau in 2018.

-In 2021, Hudson moved to Poland and signed for GKS Katowice for the 2021-22 season.
+In 2021, Hudson moved to Poland and signed for GKS Katowice for the 2021–22 season.